-In a long-anticipated decision, the 9th Circuit finally weighed in on the federal circuit split over whether plaintiffs must demonstrate administrative feasibility as a prerequisite to obtaining class certification under Rule 23, joining the 6th, 7th, and 8th Circuits in declining to adopt an administrative feasibility requirement.
-In so ruling, the 9th Circuit expressly rejected the 3d Circuit's approach, which has been cited but not expressly adopted by several other circuit courts.
+In a long-anticipated decision, the 9th Circuit finally weighed in on the federal circuit split over whether plaintiffs must demonstrate administrative feasibility as a prerequisite to obtaining class certification under Federal Rule of Civil Procedure 23, joining some circuits and rejecting others.
 Notably, the 9th Circuit also stated that it has not expressly adopted an ascertainability requirement for class certification, explaining that it has instead addressed ascertainability issues through analysis of Rule 23's enumerated requirements.

-While the 9th Circuit's ruling precludes class action defendants in the 9th Circuit from challenging class certification based on an independent administrative feasibility requirement, the decision leaves the door open for defendants to make similar arguments through Rule 23's enumerated requirements.
-In particular, the 9th Circuit concluded that "Rule 23's enumerated criteria already address the interests that motivated the 3d Circuit and, therefore, . . . an independent administrative feasibility requirement is unnecessary."
-Ultimately, the 9th Circuit's ruling increases the likelihood that the Supreme Court will weigh in on this hotbutton issue in class action jurisprudence.
+While the court's ruling precludes class action defendants in the 9th Circuit from challenging class certification based on an independent administrative feasibility requirement, the decision leaves the door open for defendants to make similar arguments through Rule 23's enumerated requirements.
+In particular, the 9th Circuit concluded that "Rule 23's enumerated criteria already address the interests that motivated the 3rd Circuit and, therefore, ... an independent administrative feasibility requirement is unnecessary."
+Ultimately, the 9th Circuit's ruling increases the likelihood that the Supreme Court will weigh in on this hot-button issue in class action jurisprudence.